Additional Program Information:

 Eligible employees must complete a DHS/DOD Application.
 Employees applying to more than one school must submit an application for each school of interest.
 Submit completed application(s) including Official Transcripts (1 official and 1 unofficial) from the institution awarding the highest degree, Letter of Recommendations and Standard Form (SF-182) to Dynia Beaty:

 Portals III Building

 Washington, D.C.
 20472-3715

 All interested, eligible applicants must submit to the FEMA internal review process.
-All applications are reviewed by FEMA’s Executive Review Board.
+All applications are reviewed by FEMA’s Executive Review Board (ERB).
 The ERB recommends to the Administrator’s Office the candidate(s) they feel should be endorsed for further consideration by the Department and school.
 The Administrator’s Office has the final approval of FEMA endorsed candidates.
 The endorsed list of candidates is forwarded to the DHS Chief Learning Office for an additional screening and DHS endorsement.
-Candidates endorsed by DHS will be forwarded to the National Intelligence University for final selections.
+Candidates endorsed by DHS will be forwarded to the school for final selections.
 DHS endorsements do not guarantee selection.